gu-wei-x/vconfig/rust/core/web/rocket/README.md

 ## Rocket app!

 Let's write first Rocket application leveraging vconfig!
-Start by creating a new binary-based Cargo project and changing into the new directory:
+Start by creating a new binary-based Cargo project and changing into the new directory.
+Code could be found at [vconfig: rocket-example](https://github.com/gu-wei-x/vconfig/tree/main/rust/examples/web/rocket/src)

 ```sh
 cargo new rocket-example --bin